-Have you or someone you’ve known had a bad experience in home ownership?
+Have you or someone you’ve known had a bad experience in homeownership?
 After they moved in, did they have numerous repairs like a leaky roof, structural damage or was there evidence of water damage on the floor that went unnoticed?
 Are there common signs or issues with a house that the average homebuyer or the untrained eye just does not notice?
 You bet there is!
-Issues, such as the aforementioned, could have been avoided had the prospective buyer hired an independent home inspector to check out the issues before signing the final closing agreement.
+Problems, such as the aforementioned, could have been avoided had the prospective buyer hired an independent home inspector to check out the issues before signing the final closing agreement.

 Most home inspectors are self-employed.
-They often work out of their home, however, before you begin a program, please check to see what the licensing requirements will be for your specific state.
-Some states require a license and some simply do not.
+They often work out of their home; however, before you begin a program, please check to see what the licensing requirements will be for your specific state.
+Some states require a license, and some simply do not.
 Even if your state does not require licensing, you will want to continue your education whenever possible to compete with the more experienced home inspectors in your area.
 The American Society of Home Inspectors (ASHI) offers additional certifications.

 Are you a people person?
-In most cases as a self-employed home inspector, you will be responsible for maintaining a client base either through real estate offices or just as an independent inspector.
-Typically, you will work closely with each client, as well as, realtors and brokers.
+In most cases, as a self-employed home inspector, you will be responsible for maintaining a client base either through real estate offices or just as an independent inspector.
+Typically, you will work closely with each client, as well as realtors and brokers.
 Excellent interpersonal skills will come in handy.
 In addition, positive reviews will help you to build repeat business.
 Home inspectors often must adhere to unusual work schedules to meet the client’s needs.

 Home inspectors often need to work with surveying instruments and other testing equipment such as electrical meters and temperature gauges.
-You may also need to be prepared to get on a roof at any time, therefore, a work vehicle that will accommodate a tall ladder is mandatory.
+You may also need to be prepared to get on a roof at any time; therefore, a work vehicle that will accommodate a tall ladder is mandatory.
 In addition, you may need a generator to provide power in cases where the home’s electricity is not yet turned on.

 Are you detail-oriented?
 In this business, home inspectors are also responsible for writing up detailed reports to provide their clients with the best knowledge possible relating to everything that is wrong with the home or could go potentially wrong very soon.
 Violations in structural damage and overall condition can make or break a sale.
 A home inspector must remain a neutral party between the seller and the buyer of the home, including the realtors representing them.

 So, as expected, all houses are not created equal.
 And… different styles of homes call for different architectural requirements.
 Your online career diploma in home inspection should teach you what to look for.
-You will need to know how to inspect roofs, exterior walls, foundations, structural supports, as well as, how to look for leaks and mold on interior walls, among other discrepancies.
+You will need to know how to inspect roofs, exterior walls, foundations, structural supports, as well as how to look for leaks and mold on interior walls, among other discrepancies.

-Don’t hesitate to pursue a career diploma today in the field of home inspection to assist others in one of the largest purchases that an individual can make in their lifetime.
+Don’t hesitate to pursue a career diploma today in the field of home inspection to assist others in one of the most significant purchases that an individual can make in their lifetime.
 If you are interested in this career field, please see our choices for the best Online Schools for Home Inspector programs.